|

 1. Keep it Neutral

-Keep.
-Things.
-Simple.
-Whether this space is for you, your kids, your visiting family, or a paying tenant, easy maintenance is key.
+Keep things simple.
+Easy maintenance is key if this space is for you, your kids, your visiting family, or a paying tenant.
 Choose materials that are easy to keep clean and don’t require special cleaning materials or treatment.
-For flooring, think more along the lines of LVP (luxury vinyl plank) than wood, and counters could be quartz or laminate rather than marble.
+For flooring, think more like LVP (luxury vinyl plank) than wood; counters could be quartz or laminate rather than marble.
 Just because you have the extra space doesn’t mean you should sign yourself up for extra time cleaning!

 3. Basics are the Best

-Download The Kitchen Renovation Handbook: 10 Steps to Design the Kitchen of Your Dreams, and learn how you can design a kitchenette that meets all of your needs.
+Download The Kitchen Renovation Handbook: 10 Steps to Design the Kitchen of Your Dreams to learn how to design a kitchenette that meets all of your needs.

 New call-to-action